 - 6.1.
 The <title of event> shall be an "open entry" championship for <Men and Women>. - 6.2.
-Competitors shall race a maximum 4 eliminations per day. - 6.3.
+Competitors shall race a maximum 4 elimination series per day. - 6.3.
 One completed slalom round is required to validate the championship.